-Dawson Creek is a historical community, a commercial centre and the main transportation hub servicing the communities of Northern B.C., Canada.
+Dawson Creek, British Columbia, Canada is a Peace River Region historical community, a commercial hub and the main transportation centre servicing the communities of Northern B.C., Canada.
 Downtown Dawson Creek is where the Mile "0" Post is located marking the starting point for many traveling the world famous Alaska Highway.

 Activities and attractions most enjoyed in and around Dawson Creek and the surrounding areas includes hiking, fishing, boating, bird watching, canoeing, mountain biking, cycling, kayaking, horseback riding, off roading, golfing, wildlife watching and cross country (xc) skiing, ice skating, snowshoeing, ice fishing, snowmobiling and ice climbing.

 A few of the more popular activity and sightseeing destinations located in and around Dawson Creek, British Columbia includes the Swan Lake Park, Dawson Trail, Kin Park, One Island Lake Provincial Park, N.A.R.
 Park, Peace Park, Barbaree Park, Bear Mountain Ski Hill, Chamberlain Park, Leoppky Park and Rotary Park.

 The most visited natural sightseeing attractions, historical sites and cultural venues in and around Dawson Creek British Columbia includes the Kiskatinaw Bridge, Mile 0 Post, Alaska Highway House, Dawson Creek Art Gallery, Walter Wright Pioneer Village, art galleries, Downtown Mural Walk, Old Alaska Highway and the Alaska Highway.